microsoft/vscode-extension-samples/lsp-multi-root-sample/README.md

 - Run the lauch config
 - If you want to debug the server as well use the launch configuration `Attach to Server`

-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode type content such as 'AAA aaa BBB'.
-The extension will emit diagnostics for words in all-uppercase.
+- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+  Enter text content such as `AAA aaa BBB`.
+The extension will emit diagnostics for all words in all-uppercase.